typesense/postman/README.md

 # Postman collection for Typesense

-If you tired of using the `curl` command in your terminal to test typesense api's , we have just made it easier for you by providing all the routes of Typesense API into a <a href="Typesense-v0.21.0.postman_collection.json" download="Typesense-v0.21.0.postman_collection.json">Postman collection</a>.
+As an alternative to accessing Typesense API via `curl` commands on your terminal, we have just made it easier for you by providing all the resources of Typesense API into a <a href="typesense.postman_collection.json" download="/typesense.postman_collection.json">Postman collection</a>.

 ## Import the collection

-Once you have downloaded the [Postman collection](Typesense-v0.21.0.postman_collection.json), you need to import it into Postman.
+Once you have downloaded the [Postman collection](typesense.postman_collection.json), you need to import it into Postman.

 ![Collection import](/screenshots/Import.png)